Capturing beauty and

 life’s ordinary moments

-Above: Beyond the Break, photo of a broken surfboard, shown at Linton & Kay Margaret River Sep-Oct 2025
+Above: Saltwater Alchemy, photo of a broken surfboard, shown at Linton & Kay Margaret River Sep-Oct 2025

 The first act of insight is throw away the labels.